azriel91/peace_website/content/blog/2023-04-03_conceptual_introduction.md

     The following show 3 functions for each step:

     1. Current state.
-    2. Desired state.
+    2. Goal state.
-    3. Logic to change the current state into the desired state.
+    3. Logic to change the current state into the goal state.

     ```rust
     // Application